Brett-Kennedy/GeneticDecisionTree/README.md

 Random
 Uses log scale to get size of sample. can be up to 2* the actual size, but usually much smaller.
 At least 128.

+Overfitting
+like most models, tries to fit the training data as well as it can, so can overfit. but the idea is to keep small, so tends not to drastically overfit.

+Evaluate
+I can use DatasetsEvaluator.
+I'll try to make it internally parallel though, then just loop through a bunch of files, which is maybe easier.

+Tuning
+Is easy to tune since few parameters. can try running with no mutating or combining.
+That's not really genetic, but can be fine, and is much faster.
+If good enough, you're done.
+If not, can run longer, or can try mutating & combining.
+Usually get a bit better results.